Best CPUs for RTX 5080 in 2025 – our top picks tested

 In Cyberpunk 2077, it managed 334 FPS, while the 9700X and 265K could only deliver 313 and 240 FPS, respectively.
 In Counter-Strike 2, we got 604 FPS normally and 669 FPS with PBO enabled, which shows how much overhead you have with this CPU.

 As for synthetic testing, in the Cinebench R23 single test, we got 2026 and 2068 points with normal settings and PBO enabled, respectively.
 The 9700X got 2203 points, while the 265K trailed behind with 2018 points.
-So, it can trade blow with the 9700X and has better single-core performance than the 265K.
+So, it can trade blows with the 9700X and has better single-core performance than the 265K.
 Single-core performance is what we generally look at while judging how well a processor will perform in gaming.

 The 9800X3D has unlocked its potential and become the leading processor in the market.
 The 2nd generation V-Cache gives it the ability to run the CPU core faster and at higher voltages pushing its performance even further over the 7800X3D and on par with non-X3D chips in non-gaming tasks.